web-advanced-fall-2016/todolist-in-class-chiehping-dana/README.md

 ##How to Run this Code
 Clone or download and unzip the contents of this folder onto your computer.

-Before trying to run the code, you must download the following dependencies from NPM using the npm -install command.
+Before trying to run the code, you must download the following dependencies from NPM using the `npm -install` command.

 + express
 + bodyParser
 + path
++ fs

 When all dependencies have been installed, navigate to the folder in terminal and type `node server.js` to start the server on `localhost:8080`.